 - The next step is to allow your deep breath and your focus word to work together on a deeper level.
 Imagine that as you breathe in, you’re breathing in feelings of peace or calm.
 Let these feelings wash over you.
 As you breathe out, picture any negative feelings or tension that you’ve been bottling up, leaving your body.
 If at any time a negative thought pops into your mind, first note it, and then watch it leave your mind and body the next time you exhale.
 While you are doing this, continue repeating your focus word, with each breath in and each breath out.

 - Try to practice this for at least 10 minutes a day.
 This could be one longer session or a couple of smaller ones.

 Breathing exercises don’t always feel natural to start with and some people worry about feeling silly!
 But you might be surprised how much calmer it can make you feel if you’re willing to give it a try – and how much easier it becomes to stay focussed with practice.

 When you’re starting out, it can be easier to stick to practicing your breathing techniques at the same time each day.
 This is the fastest way to help it become a habit that sticks.
 If that goal feels unrealistic for you, then try it for a few minutes when you’re feeling particularly anxious or stressed.

 If you find that you enjoy these breathing techniques or you’re looking for additional ways to cope with stress and anxiety then you might also find the following guides useful:

 Have you practiced any of the breathing techniques above?
 Or do you have any additional techniques that you’d like to share?
-Email us at [email protected] or leave a comment below.
+Join the conversation on the Rest Less community forum, or leave a comment below.